2i2c-org/infrastructure/docs/howto/prepare-for-events/event-prep.md

 During events, we want to tilt the balance towards reducing server startup time.
 The docs at [](topic:resource-allocation) have more information about all the factors that should be considered during resource allocation.

-Assuming this hub already has a profile list, before an event, you should check the following:
+Assuming this hub already has a profile list, you should check the following before an event:

 1. **Information is available**